Marek Tomaszycki: Career

 General Tomaszycki ceased to act as the commander of the 10th Armored Cavalry Brigade on 8 January 2008.
 He was transferred to the personnel reserve of the Ministry of National Defense by Minister Bogdan Klich - until the circumstances related to the investigation conducted by the military prosecutor's office concerning the Nangar Khel incident were clarified.

 In April 2008, Tomaszycki was restored to active service, becoming the Chief of the P-7 Training Board of the General Staff of the Polish Army, to which he was appointed by Aleksander Szczygło.
 On 9 July 2009, he became the commander of the 12th Mechanized Division in Szczecin.

 In 2011, he was appointed the head of training of the Land Forces.
 On 23 April 2013, Polish President Bronisław Komorowski appointed him on May 20, 2013, as the Operational Commander of the Armed Forces.
 On 1 August 2013, he was promoted to the rank of Lieutenant General.

 On 17 December 2013, in the Belweder Palace, President Komorowski dismissed him from the position of the Operational Commander of the Armed Forces and at the same time appointed him, as of 1 January 2014 for the position of the Operational Commander of the Armed Forces.

-In May 2015, Tomaszycki was sanctioned by Russia during the Ukrainian crisis.
+In May 2015, Tomaszycki was sanctioned by Russia during the Russo-Ukrainian War.

 On 22 June 2015, at the request of Prime Minister Ewa Kopacz, President Komorowski appointed Tomaszycki as Supreme Commander of the Armed Forces during the war.

 On 28 April 2017, Tomaszycki retired from professional military service.